 The FireWire port on the 702T can function in either "host" mode or "drive" mode (see File Transfer Using FireWire for additional information on drive mode).
 In host mode an attached FireWire storage volume such as a hard drive or DVD-RAM can be used to record and play back audio files.
+To activate host mode select EXTERNAL DRIVE via the Setup Menu item FIREWIRE: CONNECTION.
 Because the 7-Series can write to all available mediums simultaneously the ability to write to an external drive reduces the need for post-record copying of sound files.